Table of Contents

 Any push-back on the need for taking equity out of DEI in the workplace can be addressed by looking at the data that supports the frequently discussed notion of a “glass ceiling”, a “glass cliff”, “concrete ceiling”, and “glass wall” that has received significant coverage in recent years in prestigious publications including The Economist, MIT Sloan Review, Aspen Institute, and Harvard Business Review.
 Each of these phenomena supports the challenges women and people of diverse backgrounds face.
 The reality is that most non-white male segments of the workforce are underrepresented in senior leadership roles.

 It is essential to understand that “equity” does not mean everyone has the same ambitions or makes the same career or lifestyle choices.
-As we have covered in this blog article, middle management roles can be overwhelming and demanding, while senior leaders increasingly suffer from high stress levels and burnout.
+As we have covered in this blog article, middle management roles can be overwhelming and demanding, while senior leaders increasingly experience high stress and burnout.
 We should also acknowledge that those roles often conflict with child-rearing and related responsibilities, which have disproportionately fallen on women.
 The drop in women's workforce participation during the Covid years provides ample evidence, a large portion due to caregiving requirements.

 Why equity continues to represent a business imperative